dannagle/PacketSender/README.md

 ## Packet Sender Documentation

-Some knowledge of a basic network protocols is a prerequisite to using Packet Sender.
+Some knowledge of basic network protocols is a prerequisite to using Packet Sender.
 Beyond that, Packet Sender was designed to be very easy to use.
 Simply start using it.

 ### Support